Nakshatra0604/Movie-recommender/README.md

 --Add a simple Streamlit web UI for user-friendly interaction.

-Deploy using Docker + AWS/GCP for cloud hosting.
+--Deploy using Docker + AWS/GCP for cloud hosting.

-Add a simple Streamlit web UI for user-friendly interaction.
+--Add a simple Streamlit web UI for user-friendly interaction.